citysciencelab/cut-re3/README.md

 The workspace name is configured by the backend api but also has to be configured by the frontend.

-Currently the geoserver stores its data to api/data/geoserver.
+Currently the geoserver stores its data into the folder api/data/geoserver.
 This is configured in the docker-compose.yaml file.

+Remark: The geoserver needs a lot of resources.
+If you have issues with it you can try to give docker more resources.

 ## PostGis configuration
 PostGis is configured with the Geoserver in geoserver/configs/postgis (see above).